 Texture, Color, and Versatility

 As you understand, these cut greens from the OrcaGreens range offer a diverse range of textures, colors, and shapes that make them indispensable for florists.
-All three foliages are highly versatile, whether you’re looking to add elegance, structure, or a touch of the tropics.
+All three foliage are highly versatile, whether you’re looking to add elegance, structure, or a touch of the tropics.
 Their year-round availability and impressive durability mean they can be relied on to maintain their freshness and vibrancy for longer, making them the perfect choice for all kinds of floral creations.
-So, whether you’re aiming for a lush, green backdrop or a bold, architectural statement, these Mexican-grown foliages offer something for every design.
+So, whether you’re aiming for a lush, green backdrop or a bold, architectural statement, these Mexican-grown foliage offer something for every design.
 You can count on them to bring elegance and durability to your arrangements, no matter the occasion.

 All images courtesy of Adomex.